helen-tran/UI-Developer-Challenge/README.md

 ### Footer

-There are 3 different footer, the footer for the summary card and the two different footer for booking.
+There are 3 different footers, the footer for the summary card and the two different footers for booking.

 ![image](ReadMeScreenshot/FooterSummary.png)
 ![image](ReadMeScreenshot/FooterSellable.png)